Best Places to Install Security Cameras

-Every home is different, so there is no hard rule on the number of cameras you should have.
+Every home is different, so there is no hard rule on the number of residential security cameras you should have.
 Rather than concentrating on the number of cameras, think about which locations need security the most and try to select a place that will provide the widest range of view.

 Common Burglary Entry Points